phananh283/Restaurant-Order-MySQL/README.md

     FROM menu_items
     WHERE category IN ('American', 'Asian', 'Mexican', 'Italian') GROUP BY category
-    ORDER BY average_price DESC;
+    ORDER BY average_price DESC

    - Explanation: Used "IN" to list all the categories
    - Output:
+     - The number of Italian dishes is 9, with an average price of $16.75
+     - The number of Asian dishes is 8, with an average price of $13.48
+     - The number of Mexican dishes is 9, with an average price of $11.80
+     - The number of American dishes is 6, with an average price of $10.07

 **OBJECTIVE 2:** To understand the orders tables by finding the number of items within each order, and the orders with the highest number of items